Breadcrumb

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

 Crying is a normal part of your child's life.
 Stay as calm as possible during crying episodes.
-There are many different ways to approach your child's crying, and over time you will understand your child's needs and know how to care for him or her.
+There are many different ways to approach a child's crying.
+Over time you will understand what your child needs and know how to care for them.

 It may be helpful to keep a record of your child's crying to see whether there is a pattern that you can discuss with your child's doctor.